tensorflow/tfjs/BAZEL_MIGRATION.md

 "build": "bazel build :tfjs-core_pkg",
 ```

-### Update or Remove `cloudbuild.yml`
-Update the `cloudbuild.yml` to remove any steps that are now built with Bazel.
-These will be run by the `bazel-tests` step, which runs before other packages' steps.
-Any Bazel rule tagged as `ci` will be tested / build in CI.

-Note that the output paths of Bazel-created outputs will be different, so any remaining steps that now rely on Bazel outputs may need to be updated.
-Bazel outputs are located in `tfjs/dist/bin/...`.

-If all steps of the `cloudbuild.yml` file are handled by Bazel, it can be deleted.
-Make sure to also remove references to the package from `tfjs/scripts/package_dependencies.json`.

 ### Update Downstream `package.json` Paths

 As a core featue of its design, Bazel places outputs in a different directory than sources.
 Outputs are symlinked to `dist/bin/[package-name]/.....` instead of appearing in `[package-name]/dist`.
 Due to the different location, all downstream packages' `package.json` files need to be updated to point to the new outputs.
 However, due to some details of how Bazel and the Node module resolution algorithm work, we can't directly `link:` to Bazel's output.